midlantica/LovelyBunchOfCoconuts/content/quotes/The-great-aim-of-education-is-not-knowledge-but-action.md

 ---
-title: "The great aim of education is not knowledge but action"
+title: 'The great aim of education is not knowledge but action'
 ---

 ## "The great aim of education is not knowledge but action."